 Egg and Sausage Scramble – ready in 4 minutes with just 5 ingredients.

 “Mac” and Cheese in a Cup – ready in 5 minutes with only 6 ingredients.

 Energy Rice Bars – ready in 8 minutes with only 6 ingredients (cooling time is needed).

 Mexican Cobb Salad – ready in 6 minutes with 6 ingredients.

 Our favorite hack?
 4 step No Recipe Recipes to create delicious meals with minimal to no cooking!

-But no matter the life hack, the most important thing is to save time on daily life tasks, so we can slow down and enjoy time – and hopefully a meal – with those who matter most.
+No matter the life hack, the most important thing is to save time on the tasks we have to do everyday, so we can slow down and enjoy time – and hopefully a meal – with those who matter most!